 Improving a team’s serving is something that coaches of especially younger teams are always looking to do.
-Even when I was coaching at Exeter, I spent a fair amount of time focused on serving, to good benefit.
+Even when I coached at Exeter, I spent a fair amount of time focused on serving, to good benefit.
 Invariably, once raw strength is sufficient to get the ball over the net overhand, the biggest factor is serving performance is a consistent toss.
 The following question from a reader highlights this.

 I coach a HS JV team.
 Each player has the potential to have great serves: they are strong and when the connect properly, their serves are rockets.
 However, they are inconsistent due to their toss.
 Their toss will sometime either be too low or to the side which creates a serve into the net or out.